aaronspring/test_website/index.md

 ### Final RPSS

-spatially weighted averaged over all variables and lead times
+The prizes will be awarded to the top three submission beating ECMWF re-calibrated benchmark and following the rules.
+The final score is the spatially weighted averaged [90N-60S] RPSS over both variables and both lead times.

 <!-- [Leaderboard from repository](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge/-/blob/master/leaderboard.html) -->

 {% include_relative leaderboard.html %}

+The following subleaderboards are purely diagnostic and show RPSS for two variables, two lead times and three subregions.

 ### RPSS temperature